Gabapentin is an anticonvulsant medication that helps manage seizures due to epilepsy. It can also treat nerve pain and restless leg syndrome (RLS).

 - their kidney function

 The number of daily doses, the hours that pass between those doses, and how long a person takes gabapentin will vary among individuals.

 A person should take some forms of gabapentin with food, but for other forms, this is not necessary.
 Anyone who receives a prescription for the Horizant brand of gabapentin for RLS should take it only during the evening or at night.

 Some brands and dosages require a person to break the tablets in half.
 Always use the other half with the next dose or as soon as possible.
 Never break or chew extended-release gabapentin tablets.
 People should always swallow these whole.

 It is vital to take only the recommended dosage of gabapentin and not to continue using it for longer than a doctor prescribes.
-If a person misses a dose, they should follow the instructions on the label or call a pharmacist for advice.

 What to do if you miss a dose